By: Armando Prato | Last Updated: 2018-08-30 | Comments (7) | Stored Procedures

 Consider the following example:

-Well, the SQL Server 2000 system tables will be eventually phased out so how do we get around this?
-Well, there's an undocumented system stored procedure named sp_ms_marksystemobject that can be used to flag the engine that the stored procedure should be run as though it were a Microsoft provided system stored procedure.
+There's an undocumented system stored procedure named sp_ms_marksystemobject that can be used to flag the engine that the stored procedure should be run as though it were a Microsoft provided system stored procedure.
 Like any other of the undocumented commands, it could disappear in a future release and should be used at your own risk.

 Marking our procedure with sp_ms_marksystemobject shows that it has been registered with the engine as it were a Microsoft supplied procedure.

 Re-running the procedure now shows that all statements are run under context of the AdventureWorks database

 As you can see, this is a really effective way to centralize some of your frequently run queries so they're available for use against multiple databases hosted on your server.
 It should be noted that adding objects to the master database is not generally considered a good practice, so I don't make use of this feature on production servers.
 However, I do maintain several QA and Load Test servers and I make use of it in these cases.

 - Read more about the master database

 - Take caution if you're considering adding objects to the master database on a production server